News: brushstrokes of Bordeaux

 The Artist

-Ian is a professional watercolour artist and full member of the IEA whose atmospheric work captures moments from everyday life.
-He is especially known for vibrant street scenes, while also painting a wide variety of subjects including coastal, pastoral, interior, and landscape settings.
+Ian is a professional watercolour artist and a full member of the IEA whose atmospheric work captures moments from everyday life.
+He is especially known for vibrant street scenes, while also painting a wide variety of subjects, including coastal, pastoral, interior, and landscape settings.
 His style emphasises direct brushwork and expressive energy, creating watercolours with transparency and freedom rather than traditional layered washes.

 Visit Ian's website here.